vanshmehandru/neonest/CODE_OF_CONDUCT.md

 - 🧘‍♀ Remain calm and civil when resolving conflicts or differing technical opinions.

 Contributions that violate these expectations may be rejected or flagged for further enforcement as outlined below.
+For contribution workflow, coding standards, and how to get started, please refer to [CONTRIBUTING.md](CONTRIBUTING.md).

 ---